 The solution?
 A password manager, software that helps you generate unique, strong passwords, securely stores them all in one place, and easily retrieves them when needed.
 You only need to remember one master password to access them all.

-Information Systems and Technology (IS&T) offers LastPass Enterprise to the MIT community free of charge.
+Information Systems and Technology (IS&T) offers LastPass Enterprise to the MIT community for no additional charge.
 This password manager securely stores of all your passwords in the cloud in an encrypted format.

 LastPass offers several useful features, enabling you to: